 - Repetition.
 If you continuously repeat certain movements such as twisting or rotating your spine, you are more likely to injure your back.

 - Inactivity.
 Although most injuries occur when an individual possesses a laborious position, there is still the potential to injure your back even if you aren’t moving around.
 For example, desk jobs and others that contribute to you having poor posture such as having to sit in a chair all day without adequate back support can cause you to suffer a back injury.

 Now, although many of the physical conditions employees find themselves faced with are often attributed to them not taking the proper precautions while on the job, some are brought on when an employer requires a worker to complete a task without providing them with the proper equipment.
 This, in turn, can lead to them suffering an injury.
 And if you recently injured yourself or sustained any other type of injury that you believe could have been prevented had your employer given you the necessary equipment or put you through training, then you will want to look into filing a personal injury lawsuit as well as obtaining workers’ compensation benefits.

 It would also be in your best interest to contact Albuquerque, NM personal injury attorney Brian K. Branch, who specializes in handling back injury cases.
 The reason you will want to consult with a lawyer is not only to be sure your employer is providing you with the benefits you are entitled to but also to find out if there is other compensation out there that you can recover as well.
-If you are interested in finding out how much your back or other work-related injury entitles you to collect, contact the Law Office of Brian K. Branch at 505-207-4401.
+If you are interested in finding out how much your back or other work-related injury entitles you to collect, contact the Law Office of Brian K. Branch, PC at 505-207-4401.